-Many PaaS systems, both hosted and self-hosted, offer unlimited and hourly access.
+Many PaaS services, both hosted and self-hosted, offer unlimited and hourly access.
 However, the cost is one of the deciding factors.
-Typically, basic PaaS offerings cost from a few dollars to multiple thousands per month, depending on what you need.
+Typically, basic PaaS services cost from a few dollars to multiple thousands per month, depending on what you need.
 The idea behind the pricing model is to fit into your existing infrastructure at a low cost and scale the platform’s sizing and cost according to your real usage.

 PaaS can be extremely cost-effective in comparison to traditional data centers or cloud hosting providers when deployed correctly.
 In a way, PaaS acts like a host with a lot of extra goodies coming with the package!
 Because of its relatively low cost, it has been considered an alternative for hosting high-cost traditional applications as well as web applications.